Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking - Complaints Against Employees

 - Assess for pattern evidence or other similar conduct by the Respondent.

-- Share information with NYU Public Safety to comply with Clery Act reporting requirements and timely warning assessment.
+- Share information with NYU Campus Safety to comply with Clery Act reporting requirements and timely warning assessment.

 - Determine whether the Policy applies to the report and whether the reported conduct falls within the jurisdiction and scope of the Policy and/or Title IX.